danielmarbach/azure-docs/articles/service-fabric/service-fabric-quickstart-dotnet.md

 ![Application Screenshot](./media/service-fabric-quickstart-dotnet/application-screenshot.png)

-Using this application you learn how to:
+Using this application, you learn how to:
 > [!div class="checklist"]
 > * Create an application using .NET and Service Fabric
 > * Use ASP.NET core as a web front-end